stella-cv/docs/docs/docker.rst

 This chapter provides instructions on building and running examples with PangolinViewer support using Docker.

 The instructions are tested on Ubuntu 20.04.
 Docker for Mac are NOT supported due to OpenGL forwarding.
+Please :ref:`install the dependencies manually <chapter-installation>` or use :ref:`the docker images for SocketViewer <section-instructions-for-socketviewer>`.

 ..
 NOTE ::
-    If you're using Ubuntu, there are easy setup scripts in scripts/ubuntu. see scripts/ubuntu/README.md

-    If you plan on using a machine with NVIDIA graphics card(s), please use `nvidia-docker2 <https://github.com/NVIDIA/nvidia-docker>`_ and the version 390 or later of NVIDIA driver.
+    If you plan on using a machine with NVIDIA graphics card(s), install nvidia-docker2 and the version 390 or later of NVIDIA driver.
-    These examples depend on X11 forwarding with OpenGL for visualization.

-If the viewer cannot be lanched at all or you are using macOS, please :ref:`install the dependencies manually <chapter-installation>` or use :ref:`the docker images for SocketViewer <section-instructions-for-socketviewer>`.

 Building Docker Image
 ^^^^^^^^^^^^^^^^^^^^^